BOOK OF WISDOM from Apocrypha

 3 For whilst they were yet mourning and making lamentation at the graves of the dead, they added another foolish device, and pursued them as fugitives, whom they had entreated to be gone.

-4 For the destiny, whereof they were worthy, drew them unto this end, and made them forget the things that had already happened, that they might fulfil the punishment which was wanting to their torments:
+4 For the destiny, whereof they were worthy, drew them unto this end, and made them forget the things that had already happened, that they might full-fill the punishment which was wanting to their torments:

 5 And that thy people might pass a wonderful way: but they might find a strange death.